-22. The trustee must terminate the crowdfunding campaign upon receipt of a written demand from an individual who is the beneficiary of a crowdfunding campaign that was initiated towards a person for whose benefit the crowdfunding campaign was carried out without the persone individual's consent or, where applicable, from the individual's person's parent, tutor, or other representative, upon receipt of a written demand from the person or representative.
+22. The trustee must terminate the crowdfunding campaign towards a person for whose benefit the crowdfunding campaign was carried out without the person's consent or, where applicable, from the person's parent, tutor, or other representative, upon receipt of a written demand from the person or representative.